 Sites to Use (to publish your e-books on):

-15- Get Into Micro Freelancing
+15- Do Micro Freelancing

 Although micro freelancing is a form of freelancing, I wanted to give it its own section since it has been growing tremendously in the last few years.

 The main difference here is that tasks are normally very small and easy to complete.
-Accordingly, the pay of course is lower as well.
+Accordingly, the pay, of course, is lower as well.

 This one is nice and simple.